BinarCode/laravel-restify/docs-v2/content/en/api/relations.md

 ),
 ```

-You'll might as well have to define this in the `User` model:
+You might also need to define this in the `User` model:

 ```php
 public function users()